 Controlling access to assets using metadata

 When users upload content to FotoWeb, the uploader's user name is stored in the uploaded files' metadata.
 This can be used to filter archive content.
-A user who opens an archive with uploaded assets may for example only be allowed to see and edit the files which he has uploaded.
+A user who opens an archive with uploaded assets may, for example, only be allowed to see and edit the files which they have uploaded.
 While other users' files may also be in the same physical location, the FotoWeb archive has a search associated with the archive's access list so users only see their own files.

 See an example of how this can be implemented on the FotoWeb upload area.

 This can be taken even further - By adding custom tags to assets in your DAM system these can be used to control who sees what.
 For example, if some of the assets in an archive should be made available on a public portal embedded on your company website, an archive manager can be given permission to tag files with a "public" tag in a metadata field, which in turn makes it available to unauthenticated guest users on the FotoWeb portal.
 The obvious upside to this is that you don't have to manage duplicate files in separate archives; it's all managed using access lists and tags in a single archive, and users only see what they're supposed to see.

 There's no easy answer to this question.
 As mentioned, quite a bit of technical metadata is added to files at the time of ingestion/import into the DAM system.